Vistra Unusual Options Activity - Vistra (NYSE:VST)

 What Analysts Are Saying About Vistra

-In the last month, 2 experts released ratings on this stock with an average target price of $239.0.
+Over the past month, 3 industry analysts have shared their insights on this stock, proposing an average target price of $238.67.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Consistent in their evaluation, an analyst from BMO Capital keeps a Outperform rating on Vistra with a target price of $236. * Consistent in their evaluation, an analyst from Seaport Global keeps a Buy rating on Vistra with a target price of $242.
+Click here for access. * Consistent in their evaluation, an analyst from Seaport Global keeps a Buy rating on Vistra with a target price of $242. * An analyst from Wells Fargo has revised its rating downward to Overweight, adjusting the price target to $238. * Maintaining their stance, an analyst from BMO Capital continues to hold a Outperform rating for Vistra, targeting a price of $236.

+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Vistra options trades with real-time alerts from Benzinga Pro.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.